 Mode C Veil

 A number of “special use” airspace areas exist for various usage.
 It means that certain activities have been confined to those areas of airspace.
 Limitations are placed on aircraft operations in these areas which are not a part of the activity.
-These are:
+These are:- Prohibited areas

 Prohibited and Restricted airspace are regulatory use airspace whose rules are defined by FAR Part 73.
 Warning areas, MOA’s, Alert Areas, National Security Areas, and controlled firing areas are non-regulatory special use airspace.